gini/gini-pay-api-lib-android/ginipaylib/src/doc/README.rst

-Gini SDK for Android documentation
+Gini Pay API lib for Android documentation
 ==================================

 How to build from source